istio-ecosystem/admiral/README.md

 **dev.service1.global**

-If the env label is not present it will be dropped from the dns name.
+If the env label is not present the word default will be used.

-**service1.mesh**
+**default.service1.mesh**

 *No "real" dns name are created but the core dns plug is used with back ServiceEntries*